 - Are you prepared to react at any given time on any day of the year?

 - Do you have an efficient method for assessing travelers’ safety and keeping them in communication with your company during a crisis?

 To be truly prepared, he said, corporate travel programs must expand travel risk management to include:

 Clearly identifying and empowering decision makers for 24/7/365 readiness.
 “A company needs to know who will be in charge in a crisis, and someone—but not always the same person—needs to be on call 24/7 and have the authority to put the established travel risk management plan into action,” Weisskirchen said.
 This includes establishing a crisis communication protocol.
 Who communicates with whom about what, and by which communication channel?

-Setting duty of care protocols for your company and defining “duty of loyalty” responsibilities for your travellers.
-Here’s Weisskirchen’s example to explain duty of loyalty: Your booking information indicates 25 travellers are in a city where terrorists have just staged an attack.
-Your travellers understand their risk-management responsibility and know to check in by calling or sending a text to a designated number.
-You hear from 23 travellers, so you can focus your resources on locating and verifying the safety of the two who haven’t checked in.
-You can get help to the travellers who need it with much greater speed and efficiency.
+Setting duty of care protocols for your company and defining “duty of loyalty” responsibilities for your travelers.
+Here’s Weisskirchen’s example to explain duty of loyalty: Your booking information indicates 25 travelers are in a city where terrorists have just staged an attack.
+Your travelers understand their risk-management responsibility and know to check in by calling or sending a text to a designated number.
+You hear from 23 travelers, so you can focus your resources on locating and verifying the safety of the two who haven’t checked in.
+You can get help to the travelers who need it with much greater speed and efficiency.

-Training travellers to reduce risk in a variety of known scenarios—everything from being mugged (still the most common traveller crisis) to a terrorist attack in a major city.
+Training travelers to reduce risk in a variety of known scenarios—everything from being mugged (still the most common traveler crisis) to a terrorist attack in a major city.
 “Educating and setting expectations with employees has never been more important,” Weisskirchen said.